Updated 12th December 2022

 Langkawi is peaceful, luxurious, and surrounded by untouched coastline.
 Take your pick of any number of five-star resorts that offer honeymoon packages; in fact, if you’re game, many offer wedding packages too (side note: here’s my list of reasons to consider a destination wedding).

-As a romantic and indulgent honeymoon destination (for a fraction of the cost of Tahiti or the Maldives) you really can’t go wrong with Langkawi.
+A honeymoon in Penang will provide adventure and lots of fun – I definitely wouldn’t discount it!
+However, as a romantic and indulgent honeymoon destination (for a fraction of the cost of Tahiti or the Maldives) you really can’t go wrong with Langkawi.
+Make sure you have a read of our best Langkawi resorts wrap-up.

 Holiday with young children